publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(2) The amendments made by this section shall not apply with respect to a change of ownership pursuant to an enforceable agreement entered into prior to October 1, 1985.

->     “(3) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[this subchapter\] which the Secretary of Health and Human Services determines requires State legislation (other than legislation appropriating funds) in order for the plan to meet the requirements imposed by the amendments made by this section, the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet the requirements imposed by the amendments made by this section before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Apr.
+>     “(3) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] which the Secretary of Health and Human Services determines requires State legislation (other than legislation appropriating funds) in order for the plan to meet the requirements imposed by the amendments made by this section, the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet the requirements imposed by the amendments made by this section before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Apr.
 7, 1986\].”

 [Pub.
 L. 99–272, title IX, § 9510(b)][/us/pl/99/272/s9510/b], Apr.
 7, 1986, [100 Stat.
 212][/us/stat/100/212], as amended by [Pub.
 L. 99–509, title IX, § 9435(d)(2)][/us/pl/99/509/s9435/d/2], Oct.
 21, 1986, [100 Stat.
 2070][/us/stat/100/2070], provided that: